palantir/atlasdb/doc/adr/0009-load-and-read-streams-in-same-transaction.md

    also closed inside the transaction.
 This makes it safe to run with retries (since the retries can also close the stream they load).

-2. You risk having a transaction succeed (commit) where the stream is loaded, but at some time later when the actual steam data is read that read can fail (for example if the stream was then deleted).
+2. When the actual stream data is read outside of the transaction, that read can fail (for example if the stream was then deleted).
 If instead the read is performed inside the transaction, any failed reads would also cause the transaction to fail, which could be desired.
 For example, if as a result of reading the stream you want to perform some writes based on the read data, it makes sense to perform all of that in a single transaction.

 ## Decision

-Reading from a stream inside the same transaction that calls loadStream() should be the prefered method unless you have a specific reason that the reads must be performed later outside the transaction.
+Reading from a stream inside the same transaction that calls loadStream() should be the preferred method unless you have a specific reason that the reads must be performed later outside the transaction.
 Reading from a stream should be supported both inside the same transaction where it was loaded and outside (after the transaction commits or aborts).